2025 J3 League

-The 2025 J3 League, also known as the 2025 Meiji Yasuda J3 League (2025 明治安田J3リーグ, 2025 Meiji Yasuda J3 Rīgu) for sponsorship reasons, is the 12th season of the J3 League, the third-tier Japanese professional league for association football clubs, since its establishment in 2013.
+The 2025 J3 League, also known as the 2025 Meiji Yasuda J3 League (2025 明治安田J3リーグ, 2025 Meiji Yasuda J3 Rīgu) for sponsorship reasons, was the 12th season of the J3 League, the third-tier Japanese professional league for association football clubs, since its establishment in 2013.

 Overview

-This is the last J.League season played in a whole calendar year from late winter to early winter, with the following season onwards played from summer to spring.
+This was the last J.League season played in a whole calendar year from late winter to early winter, with the following season onwards played from summer to spring.

 The league continued with 20 teams for 2025 season since 2023.

-The top two teams in the league will be automatically promoted to the J2 League, teams ranked 3rd to 6th dispute the promotion play-offs.
+The top two teams in the league are automatically promoted to the J2 League, teams ranked 3rd to 6th dispute the promotion play-offs.

 There is the possibility that as many as two clubs will be relegated to the Japan Football League.
 Promotion from the JFL is conditional on holding a valid J3 license.
-If the JFL champions hold a license, the club will be automatically promoted and the J3's 20th-placed team will be automatically relegated.
-If the JFL runners-up hold a license, the club will need to play promotion/relegation play-offs against J3's 19th or 20th-placed team for the season, depending on whether the JFL champions hold the J3 license.
-The club(s) who do not hold a license cannot be promoted and no teams will be relegated from the J3 League.
+If the JFL champions hold a license, the club is automatically promoted and the J3's 20th-placed team is automatically relegated.
+If the JFL runners-up hold a license, the club needs to play promotion/relegation play-offs against J3's 19th or 20th-placed team for the season, depending on whether the JFL champions hold the J3 license.
+The club(s) who do not hold a license cannot be promoted and no teams are relegated from the J3 League.